tsgates/arch-wiki-markdown/wiki/Uvesafb.md

 Intel cards, this is accomplished by appending i915.modeset=0 to GRUB's entry.

-Warning: disabling KMS may break Xorg.
+Warning:Disabling KMS may break X.

+GRUB legacy

+Remove all references to vga=xxx from kernel lines in /boot/grub/menu.lst to allow correct operation of uvesafb.

 > Add a v86d HOOK